 Use this scorecard to evaluate your level of risk for stroke and talk to your doctor about any concerns.

-Face: Does one side of the face droop?
+Face: Does one side of the face droop or feel numb?

-Time: Call 911 immediately if you see any stroke symptoms.
+Call 911 immediately if you notice any of these symptoms!

-If you or a loved one is experiencing stroke symptoms, call 911 or go to the closest emergency room.
-Johnston Health can assist you at our emergency rooms in both Smithfield and Clayton.
+If you or a loved one is experiencing stroke symptoms, call 9-1-1 to go to the closest emergency room.
+Johnston Health can safely assist you at our emergency departments in both Smithfield and Clayton.
+Measures are in place to ensure our patients can be cared for safely within our emergency departments.